FIX: Computer is not authorized to run iTunes

 9. Then restart the Windows OS.

 The iTunes computer not authorized error can be to due to a corrupted SD Info folder.
-Thus, deleting that folder can potentially fix the issue as iTunes will then recreate SD Info.
+Thus, deleting that folder can potentially fix the issue as iTunes will recreate SD Info.

 6. Reset User Account Controls